 How to use heart rate to quantify your fitness training intensity

-Articles often detail elite and complex aerobic training methods to boost endurance performance, V02max and lactate threshold.
-These articles typically refer to target training intensities and heart rates to achieve, say, a new 10K or marathon best; they recommend high intensity training, with very high target heart rates, to complement the longer "steady state" sessions at more moderate intensifies.
-However, using target training intensifies and heart rates is also useful for those of us whose aerobic training is aimed at improving general health and fitness, or as general conditioning for a recreational sport.
+Articles often detail elite and complex aerobic training methods to boost endurance performance, V02max, and lactate threshold.
+These articles typically refer to target training intensities and heart rates to achieve, say, a new 10K or marathon best; they recommend high-intensity training, with very high target heart rates, to complement the longer "steady-state" sessions at more moderate intensities.
+However, using target training intensities and heart rates are also useful for those of us whose aerobic training is aimed at improving general health and fitness, or as general conditioning for a recreational sport.

-In this more modest form, aerobic training involves an endurance activity, such as cycling, running or rowing, performed continuously for a certain amount of time, usually 30 to 40 minutes.
+In this more modest form, aerobic training involves an endurance activity, such as cycling, running, or rowing, performed continuously for a certain amount of time, usually 30 to 40 minutes.
 It is recommended that if this kind of activity is performed three-to-five times a week, then it will bring about optimum benefits.
-Obviously if you do more you will get fitter, but as a general rule, 3-5 x 30 to 40 minutes a week yields a good fitness reward for the amount of time invested, and so is optimal for general fitness needs.
+If you do more, you will get fitter, but as a general rule, 3-5 x 30 to 40 minutes a week yields a good fitness reward for the amount of time invested, and so is optimal for general fitness needs.

 Take the case of Joe

 It is possible to estimate your exercise intensity as a percentage of V02 max from your training heart rate.
-This is very useful, for elite and recreational athlete alike, because by monitoring heart rate you can quantify your training effort and target the correct intensity for maximum benefits.
+This is very useful, for elite and recreational athletes alike, because by monitoring heart rate, you can quantify your training effort and target the correct intensity for maximum benefits.
 These calculations are possible because of the linear relationship between heart rate (HR) and oxygen use (V02) with increasing rates of work.
 For example, if Joe is sitting down doing nothing, his resting HR might be 70 bpm.
 At this HR, V02 would be at its baseline level, which is approximately 3.5 ml/kg/min.
 If Joe starts to walk, his HR may increase to around 100 bpm as the V02 goes up to cope with the extra energy demand.
-If Joe now breaks into a jog his HR will go higher again, up to 140bpm, say, as V02 increases further.
+If Joe now breaks into a jog, his HR will go higher again, up to 140bpm, say, as V02 increases further.
 Then, if Joe runs as fast as he can for three minutes, his HR might go up to its maximum of 190 bpm.
-At this point Joe will have reached his V02 max.
-Therefore, at V02 max, HR is also maximum, and at a percentage of V02 max, there is a corresponding percentage of HRmax, This relationship has been shown to hold true across sex, age and exercise type.
+At this point, Joe will have reached his V02 max.
+Therefore, at V02 max, HR is also maximum, and at a percentage of V02 max, there is a corresponding percentage of HRmax, this relationship is true across sex, age, and exercise type.
 The ACSM suggest that 40% V02 max corresponds to 55% HRmax, 60% V02 max corresponds to 70% HRmax, 80% V02 max corresponds to 85% HRmax and 85% V02 max corresponds to 90% HRmax.
 These values are derived from various studies, which have compared V02 with HR and determined regression equations for % HRmax versus % V02 max.